V-MalM/Climate-analysis/README.md

 * Loaded the results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.
+* Sorted the DataFrame values by `date`.

 * Plotted the results using the DataFrame `plot` method.

   ![precipitation](Plot_Images/daily_precp.jpeg)

-* Use Pandas to print the summary statistics for the precipitation data.
+* Used Pandas to print the summary statistics for the precipitation data.
   <table width="50%"><tr><td><img src="Images/precp_summ_stat.jpg"></td></tr></table>

 ### Station Analysis